 ANIMALS, FAITH AND COMPASSION INITIATIVE

-How humans see and treat animals comes from what is learned from others: our parents, our peers, and our faith traditions.
+How humans see and treat animals is learned from others: our parents, our peers, and our faith traditions.

 ANIMA: Animals.
 Faith.
 Compassion., a film project created for our strategic partner Animal Defenders International, brings the voice of faith to the conversation on animals.